Chapter 2:

 “Not through my fog,” murmurs Mist, sensing every vibration and movement the demons make as they crawl from the beads.

 “Let’s keep it that way,” Rosary murmurs, before beginning another Hail Mary prayer.
 As she chants the prayer, she lowers her arms.
 Despite the bow missing a string, it flexes all the same, and a faint sparkle gleams where the arrow should be.
 In the tree above, Mist is far from idle, massaging the fog around them like a baker kneading dough.
-Their fingers warp it and open a column no wider than a ¥100 coin, just enough for Rosary to see her target.
+Her fingers warp it and open a column no wider than a ¥100 coin, just enough for Rosary to see her target.
 A lanky-looking demon with sickly yellow skin and a face like a rotten dragon fruit.
-Rosary finishes her prayer with a definitive “Amen,” and the bow snaps back, sending the twinkle flying towards the demon.
+Rosary finishes her prayer with a definitive “Amen,” and the bow snaps back, sending the twinkle flying toward the demon.

 *Fwump*

-The impact sounds like a powdery snowball hitting a wall, sending the demon's head flying.
+The impact sounds like a powdery snowball hitting a wall, sending the demon’s head flying.
 Orange ash flies as its body crumples to the ground and dissolves back into the bead from whence it came.
 The remaining demons turn to look at their dissolving companion, only to have a second from their ranks split in half by another shot.
 By the third shot, the demons have woken to their predicament and scatter in all directions.
-Mist feels them skulking behind lamp posts and under sewer grates.
+Mist feels them skulking behind lampposts and under sewer grates.

-“Can't hide from me,” Mist thinks with a sneer, opening another column to Rosary’s next target.
-“This fog is my domain, you trash mobs should learn your—”
+Can’t hide from me, Mist thinks with a sneer, opening another column to Rosary’s next target.
+“This fog is my domain, you trash mobs should learn your—

 *Whooosh*